A Chirality-Based Quantum Leap: Chirality and Spin Measurements

 \subsection{Molecular Electronics Experiments}

-Naaman and co-workers reported a large asymmetry in the transmission probabilities of polarized electrons by thin films of chiral molecules.\cite{Ray1999} This was supported by electron transmission experiments through chiral monolayers using scanning tunneling microscopy (STM) demonstrating that chiral systems can act as spin filters and spin polarizers,\cite{Aragones2017, Varade2018} allowing the preferential transmission of only one spin component.
-Theory indicates that this is possible due to enhanced spin-orbit interactions and a space and time reversal symmetry breaking -- the result of transport through chiral symmetries and an electrochemical gradient induced through an external voltage or a free energy gradient \cite{Yeganeh2009, Guo2012}.
+Naaman and co-workers reported a large asymmetry in the transmission probabilities of polarized electrons by thin films of chiral molecules.\cite{Ray1999} This was supported by electron transmission measured through chiral monolayers with STM, demonstrating that chiral systems can act as spin filters and spin polarizers,\cite{Aragones2017, Varade2018} allowing the preferential transmission of only one spin component.
+Theory indicates that this is possible due to enhanced SO interactions and space and time reversal symmetry breaking, which are the result of transport through chiral symmetries and an electrochemical gradient induced by an external voltage or a free energy gradient \cite{Yeganeh2009, Guo2012}.

-Break-junction devices provide an alternative class of measurements that utilize nanostructured, moveable electrodes to make contact to a single molecule to study the charge transport properties \cite{Xu2003, Smit2002, Venkataraman2006, Martin2008}.
-In this system, two electrodes are brought into and out of contact in the presence of the molecules of interest.
-As the two electrodes are withdrawn the current is measured.
-When a molecule binds between the two electrodes a plateau is observed in the current vs. distance trace, and by measuring thousands of these traces it is possible to statistically determine the conductance of a single-molecule junction.
-These systems have been used extensively for studying charge transport in chiral molecules such as DNA,\cite{Xu2004, Hihath2005, Guo2016, Liu2013, Kawai2010} RNA,\cite{Li2018, Li2016} PNA,\cite{Paul2010} peptides,\cite{Sek2006, Xiao2004} and proteins,\cite{Artes2012, Zhang2020} and have been utilized to explore spin-selectivity in a variety of molecules in recent years by either applying a magnetic field or using a spin-polarized electrode to inject specified spins.\cite{Aragones2016, Osorio2010}
+Break-junction devices provide an alternative class of measurements that use nano- structured, moveable electrodes to make contact with single molecules to study the charge transport properties \cite{Xu2003, Smit2002, Venkataraman2006, Martin2008}.
+In this system, two electrodes are brought into and out of contact with the molecules of interest.
+As the two electrodes are withdrawn, the current is measured.
+When a molecule binds between the two electrodes, a plateau is observed in the current \textit{vs.}\ distance trace.
+By measuring thousands of these traces, it is possible to statistically determine the conductance of a single-molecule junction.
+These systems were used extensively to study charge transport in chiral molecules such as DNA,\cite{Xu2004, Hihath2005, Guo2016, Liu2013, Kawai2010} RNA,\cite{Li2018, Li2016} peptide nucleic acid (PNA),\cite{Paul2010} peptides,\cite{Sek2006, Xiao2004} and proteins,\cite{Artes2012, Zhang2020} and were used to explore spin-selectivity in a variety of molecules by either applying a magnetic field or by using a spin-polarized electrode to inject polarized spins.\cite{Aragones2016, Osorio2010}